Sonny Davis

 Albert Lee "Sonny" Davis (born January 16, 1948) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Tennessee State Tigers.

 Early life

 Davis was born and grew up in Alcoa, Tennessee and attended Alcoa High School.

 Davis was the first athlete to compete in integrated sports in Blount County, Tennessee and was named All-County, All-State and All-American as a junior and senior.

 College career

 Davis was one of the first African American players to be recruited by the University of Tennessee along with Lester McClain, but ultimately enrolled at Tennessee State after Tennessee questioned his test scores.
 Davis played four seasons for the Tigers and led the team with six touchdowns scored as a sophomore.

 Professional career

-Davis was selected in the 11th round of the 1971 NFL draft by the Philadelphia Eagles.
+Davis was selected 264th overall in the 11th round of the 1971 NFL draft by the Philadelphia Eagles.
 As a rookie, he rushed for 163 yards and one touchdown on 47 carries and caught 11 passes for 46 yards.